 We PLEDGE to provide an opportunity for children with special needs to come together in an inclusive, dignified and safe environment.
 We are committed to encouraging the socialization between children of all abilities in fun, educational, recreational and therapeutic indoor/outdoor activities in which they can learn from direct support professionals and each other.
 We are further dedicated to providing parents respite and educational workshops that contribute the knowledge and support necessary to guide their child in a changing world.

 My Play Club was originated by Shane’s Inspiration, a non-profit organization devoted to creating inclusive playgrounds and programs that unite children with all abilities.
-My Play Club is co-sponsored by Riverside’s Park and Recreation Department and The Inland Empire Health Plan.
+My Play Club is co-sponsored by the Inland Empire Brokers Charity Alliance, San Manuel Band of Mission Indians, and Molina Healthcare.
 It is also endorsed by The Commission on Disabilities for the City of Riverside.

 “This is the kind of event that is helping Riverside become a city of diversity and inclusion,” said Mike Gardner, City Councilman for Ward 1.
 “When children with and without disabilities play together they’re learning that they have much more in common than they have differences.
 It is wonderful to see so many families benefit from this great facility.”

 Check our calendar of events HERE for workshops, family outings and much more!

 Camp is FREE!
 However, we do charge a non-refundable registration fee of $25 for a single camper or $30 for 2+ campers.

 During registration we require you to provide the name, drivers license #, relationship to child, address and phone number of anyone who will be picking up the child.
 If circumstance change and you must have someone outside of those listed in your registration form pick up the child, we require written permission from the parent/legal guardian that includes the above listed information.